Oregon Medical Malpractice Lawyer Explains Why a Cancer Misdiagnosis is Potentially Catastrophic Oregon Medical Malpractice

 Causes of Cancer Misdiagnosis Due to Oregon Medical Malpractice

-There are many reasons why a patient’s cancer might be misdiagnosed or not timely treated due to Oregon medical malpractice.
+There are many reasons why a patient’s cancer might be misdiagnosed or not timely treated due to medical malpractice.
 Many times these reasons are completely avoidable and preventable.
-Some of the most common examples of Oregon medical malpractice resulting in delays in treating cancer include the following:
+Some of the most common examples of medical malpractice resulting in delays in treating cancer include the following:

 - Not taking a patient’s complaints seriously;

 - Ignoring the obvious signs of cancer;

 - Misreading test results or misinterpreting test results;

 - Failing to advise patients of test results;

 - Improper tests;

 - Failing to perform timely surgery, chemotherapy, or radiation; and

 The most obvious danger in failing to timely treat cancer is wrongful death.
 This is because cancer is one of the leading causes of death in the United States and the rest of the world.
 Any lapses in proper treatment will cause serious personal injuries like wrongful death.

 But even if a patients cancer grows significantly and, while causing serious damage to a patient, it is ultimately treated and brought into remission, the patient still has damages.
 This includes worse surgeries, longer chemotherapy, more radiation, and more time lost from work (lost wages).